Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

  To **track satellites** and figure out their future passes (Most are orbiting the Earth after all), you can use these:

 Cross-Platform:
-- [SatDump](https://github.com/SatDump/SatDump/releases) - Windows, Linux, MacOS, Android - SatDump has an inbuilt module you can use for tracking found in the `Recording` tab. **It can only track one satellite at a time, doesn't do long term predictions.**
+- [SatDump](https://github.com/SatDump/SatDump/releases) - Windows, Linux, macOS, Android - SatDump has an inbuilt module you can use for tracking found in the `Recording` tab. **It can only track one satellite at a time, doesn't do long term predictions.**
 - [N2YO](https://n2yo.com/) - Web - Does the job, however lacks the polish of other apps

 PC:
-- [Gpredict](https://oz9aec.dk/gpredict/) - Windows, Linux, MacOS - A relatively young tool, arguably the best choice for tracking on your computer
+- [Gpredict](https://oz9aec.dk/gpredict/) - Windows, Linux, macOS - A relatively young tool, arguably the best choice for tracking on your computer
 - [Orbitron](http://www.stoff.pl/) - Windows, Linux (wine) - Quite dated but functionally sound

 Mobile:
 - [Look4Sat](https://play.google.com/store/apps/details?id=com.rtbishop.look4sat&hl=en&gl=US) - Android - Provides everything essential in a simple UI.

-There are a few apps for IOS but they have severe limitations, using any of the above instead is heavily encouraged instead.
+There are a few apps for IOS, but they have severe limitations.
+Using any of the above instead is heavily encouraged.

 > **Make sure you update your TLEs** every few days/weeks, not doing so can make the satellite locations be outdated or just outright incorrect.